-Full-time faculty members are expected to attend all meetings of their department, normally scheduled during the Activity Period (11:30 - 12:45) on the fourth Monday of each month.
+Full-time faculty members are expected to attend all meetings of their department, normally scheduled during the Activity Period (11:30 a.m. - 12:45 p.m.) on the fourth Monday of each month.

 In addition, faculty must attend to the development of the Library collection, most particularly within their own disciplines.
 Typically, requests and recommendations are accepted throughout the year via the Library's Book Request Form or by contacting the departmental Subject Liaison; extraordinary requests should be discussed with Heather O'Leary, the Collection Development Librarian (508-565-1318; holeary@stonehill.edu).

-B. College-Wide Responsibilities
+VIII.
+College-Wide Responsibilities